Letter From the Chair

 The Studies Program, CFR’s think tank, analyzes pressing global challenges and offers recommendations for policymakers in the United States and elsewhere.
-CFR’s research aims to be more policy relevant than that of universities and more rigorous than what advocacy groups produce.
+CFR’s research aims to be more policy relevant than that of most universities and more rigorous than what many advocacy groups produce.

 Council of Councils